 Recession, though not permanent, is a phase that takes a hit on the economy and the stock market as well.
 While it is rare, it is a possibility.
 So, if you invest in stocks, it is vital for you to know the impact of recession on the stock market.
 Also, you must learn to manage your portfolio wisely so that short-term phases do not affect your long-term investment goals and strategies.

-Teji Mandi is a SEBI registered financial advisory that keeps track of your investments and helps you build a portfolio that suits your risk profile.
+Teji Mandi is a Sebi-Registered Research Analyst that keeps track of your investments and helps you build a portfolio that suits your risk profile.
 Reach out to us for help regarding stock insights and for tips to manage your investments during a recession.